Skip to main content

 You carefully select a nice spot in your garden and plant them.
 Over time you pay attention to the one closest to the house; fertilizing and feeding the soil with plant food, watering it during dry times and carefully pruning it.
 The other you left to grow on its own still continues to grow, but doesn’t look quite as full and lush as the other tree.

-Your savings plan isn’t much different from those two trees.
+Your savings plan isn’t much different from those 2 trees.
 You can put some money in an account and hope it continues to grow unattended – or you can invest some regular TLC.

 Creating a plan to help grow your savings doesn’t require you to have a green thumb – but it does take a little commitment.

-You’ve likely heard the expression “pay yourself first.”
-There’s a lot of truth – and importance – to that advice.
-A 2016 Ipsos Footnote 1 survey found that 46 per cent of Canadians over the age of 55 worry they won’t have enough money saved for retirement.
-To avoid this concern down the road, it’s good advice to make regular saving part of your monthly budget – even small amounts to start can grow into something much larger when you commit to “paying yourself first.”
+To avoid this concern, it’s good advice to make regular saving part of your monthly budget – even small amounts to start can grow into something much larger when you commit to “paying yourself first.”

 Automatic savings contributions